Azure/azure-sdk-for-js/sdk/authorization/arm-authorization-profile-2019-03-01-hybrid/README.md

 This package contains an isomorphic SDK (runs both in Node.js and in browsers) for AuthorizationManagementClient.

+> Please note, this package is deprecated and not functional as it uses an older version of the Javascript SDK generator.
+As of April 2022, you can instead use [@azure/arm-authorization-profile-2020-09-01-hybrid](https://www.npmjs.com/package/@azure/arm-authorization-profile-2020-09-01-hybrid).

 ### Currently supported environments

 - [LTS versions of Node.js](https://nodejs.org/about/releases/)